ucsd-cse131-s18/pa2-grading/index.md

 #### Conditional Constructs

-- `IMul of arg * arg` — Multiply the left argument by the right argument, and store in the left argument (typically the left argument is `eax` for us)

-  Example: `mul eax, 4`

 - `ILabel of string` — Create a location in the code that can be jumped to with `jmp`, `jne`, and other jump commands